 Recent reports noted that, Jamaica alone owes $650 million and growing debt to China, even a toll they financed around 65 km, one-way—collected by the Chinese developer makes driving the road an expensive journey for most Jamaicans.

-While several loans aid development projects and have their advantages, but they need to be closely scrutinized, especially ones that may pose danger later to the environment.
-They may carry risks, and “debt trap” or one-sided diplomacy, as others have noted in various places?
+While loans aid development projects and have advantages, they need to be closely scrutinized, especially ones that may pose danger later to the environment.
+They may carry risks, and “debt trap” or one-sided diplomacy, as others have noted in various places..?

-One person argued that, “a loan was highlighted for border security, and when did Jamaica and China have border issues?
+One person argued that, “a loan was highlighted for border security, and when did a country like Jamaica and China have border issues?
 “The country is not having political turmoil by and the local populations not fleeing their nearby islands, parishes, or counties.”

 Forbes also pointed out that China has also spread into a significant player in the acceleration of urbanization in Africa, as a huge percentage of the continent’s infrastructure initiatives are led by Chinese companies and/or supported by Chinese funding.
 China is now Africa’s biggest trade partner, with Sino-African trade topping $200 billion per year.